mariusz-schimke/GiGraph/README.md

 * nodes,
 * edges.

 The DOT grammar, however, lets you place individual elements in the script in any order.
-It may have impact on the way the graph is laid out, or what attributes are actually applied to specific elements on visualization.
+It may have an impact on the way the graph is laid out, or what attributes are actually applied to specific elements on visualization.

 The subsections, as they are called in the library, are separate groups of elements.
 They are written consecutively, one section after another, in the order they are added to the collection of subsections on the graph instance level.
 The elements in each such section, on the other hand, are written in the order mentioned earlier.

 ⚠️ By using subsections you can split the DOT script into multiple sections, and, for instance, set different global attributes in any of them.
-Remember, however, that attributes set in one section have impact on the elements that follow them in the output script.
-So as long as sections are written consecutively, setting attributes in any of them has impact not only on the elements in that specific section, but also on elements in the sections that follow it.
+Remember, however, that attributes set in one section have an impact on the elements that follow them in the output script.
+So as long as sections are written consecutively, setting attributes in any of them has an impact not only on the elements in that specific section, but also on elements in the sections that follow it.

 *❗️ Note that in most cases you won't probably need to split the DOT script into sections.
 They give you the flexibility to control the order individual elements or groups of elements are written, but it isn't usually necessary.
 When you want to specify attributes for specific groups of elements of the graph, you will probably prefer using [subgraphs](#subgraphs), as they give you more granular control over the elements they contain, without affecting others.*